donejs/donejs/docs/guide.md

 ### Cordova

-To build the chat as a Cordova based mobile application you need to have the appropriate platform SDK installed.
+To build the chat as a Cordova based mobile application you need to have each platforms SDK installed.
 XCode can be downloaded via the AppStore so we will use it to create an iOS application that can be tested in the ios simulator.
-After installing XCode to launch the simulator we also need to run:
+After installing XCode to launch the simulator we also need to install the `ios-sim` command line utility:

 ```
 npm install ios-sim -g